-The Supreme Court buildings and City Hall had been converted into monuments for display.
-Not only is there is a directed effort to keep the buildings, form and character, intact, but to allow all the details of former inhabitation to be encased for display.
-A major feature is to encase the smaller lantern dome, behind the large dome that is more prominent, within an atrium on the roof deck level.
-The project of conversion into a Gallery includes an intensive conservation project, that covers the sculptural reliefs and friezes over at the Supreme Court Building and the Corinthian and Ionic columns of the two buildings.
+The Supreme Court and City Hall have been converted into monuments for display.
+Not only is there is a directed effort to keep the buildings, form and character intact, but all the details of former inhabitation have been encased for display.
+A major feature is the smaller lantern dome, behind the large dome that is more prominent, within an atrium on the roof deck level.
+The project of conversion into a gallery included an intensive conservation project that covers the sculptural reliefs and friezes over at the Supreme Court Building and the Corinthian and Ionic columns of the two buildings.

-The Gallery has eight floors with 20 plus 10 spaces of varying sizes for display in Supreme Court and City Hall respectively.
+The Gallery has eight floors with 20 and 10 spaces of varying sizes for display in the Supreme Court and City Hall respectively.

 The courtyards of the former City Hall are encased as atriums in glass and light filtered through the reflective pools on the rooftop level that help keep temperatures down.

-Natural light is a major leit motif.
-The aluminium filigreed veil for example simulates cane and rattan woven material, and is light porous, creating an effect of ripples.
-The ribboned veil that offers shade from the tropical sun, connects the spatial interval (that used to be a short-shrift carpark and road) between the two buildings.
+Natural light is a major leitmotif.
+The aluminium filigreed veil, for example, simulates cane and rattan woven material, and is light porous, creating an effect of ripples.
+The ribboned veil that offers shade from the tropical sun, connects the spatial interval - which used to be a short-shrift carpark and road - between the two buildings.
 It is studioMilou’s ‘signature element with the design developing around the original structures as to respect architectural authenticity and character.’
-Roof, and veil, are made up of over 20,000 perforated aluminium and fitted glass panels.
+The roof and veil are made up of over 20,000 perforated aluminium and fitted glass panels.
 The gold colour is also made up of three shades.
 It is the formal axis that connects the two buildings rather than divide the two separate architectural encounters.

-For the more imposing building of the two, with its characteristic distinct rotunda of our cityscape, even if the name of the Supreme Court building, that is designed and built by British Chief Architect of the Public Works Department then, Frank Ward in 1939 to function as the High Courts, is lost, its imposing roman-greco façade and more so the interiors fitted out into High Court rooms, remains overwhelmingly present.
+For the more imposing building of the two, with its characteristic distinct rotunda of our cityscape, even if the name of the Supreme Court building, that is designed and built by British Chief Architect of the Public Works Department then, Frank Ward, in 1939 to function as the High Courts, is lost, its imposing roman-greco façade, and more so, the interiors fitted out into High Court rooms, remain overwhelmingly present.
 Its singular character cannot be easily dismissed.

 Gallery Interiors – The Finer Details

-Essentially the Courtrooms remain intact, as rooms, and what allows for the flow of people through the rooms is largely defined by the exits and entrances.
-Of the four galleries, says Follain: ‘Gallery 1 is the Court Room that has been kept the most intact by the architects: Chief Justice desk, Proscenium, Counters, Prisoners Dock, top tiered-seats, historical bookcases, doors, wooden ceiling.’
+Essentially the Courtrooms remain intact, as rooms, and what allows for the flow of people is largely defined by the exits and entrances.
+Of the four galleries, Follain says, ‘Gallery 1 is the Court Room that has been kept the most intact by the architects, like Chief Justice desk, Proscenium, Counters, Prisoners Dock, top tiered-seats, historical bookcases, doors, and the wooden ceiling.’
 In other Galleries, some of the elements, like the Judges’ desks and historical counters, were removed by the architects.
 Other than this, the interior features were kept.
-Further adds Follain: ‘the Rotunda had also to be kept in its original condition.’
+Follain adds, ‘The Rotunda had also to be kept in its original condition.’

 Feelings of A Nostalgic Past

 In its very ornateness, a contextualised framing is imposed by the Buildings on the new institution.
-Aside from the architectural source and its associations, the Buildings have seen their passage through the Japanese Occupation of Singapore in 1942 to 1945; and thereafter its consequential independence.
-The very opening of National Gallery, as its name reiterate, is the national agenda that underscores the curation of visual works.
-As such it offers its public a chance to construct, through excavating memory and visual documents, the national history of Singapore.
+Aside from the architectural source and its associations, the Buildings have seen their passage through the Japanese Occupation of Singapore in 1942 to 1945, and thereafter, its consequential independence.
+The very opening of National Gallery, as its name reiterates, is the national agenda that underscores the curation of visual works.
+As such, it offers its public a chance to construct, through excavating memory and visual documents, the national history of Singapore.

-Prime Minister Lee Hsien Loong officially unveiled the new National Gallery Singapore on 23 Nov 2015, beautifully restored and transformed from the former Supreme Court and City Hall historical buildings into an exciting new visual arts venue that was 10 years in the making.
+On 23 Nov 2015, Prime Minister Lee Hsien Loong officially unveiled the new National Gallery Singapore, which is beautifully restored and transformed from the former Supreme Court and City Hall historical buildings into an exciting new visual arts venue that was 10 years in the making.
 The new visual arts institution oversees the largest public collection of modern art of Singapore and Southeast Asia, and is dedicated to collaborative research, education and exhibitions, highlighting the importance of modern art in Southeast Asia in a global context.

 A print version of this article was originally published in d+a issue 89.